r3b/grunt-protractor-coverage/README.md

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 The underlying code is borrowed heavily from [grunt-protractor-runner](https://github.com/teerapap/grunt-protractor-runner) and most options are still intact.

-_Better documentation coming soon_

 ```shell
 npm install grunt-protractor-coverage --save-dev